geoext/GXM/doc/source/gxm/widgets/Button.rst

 -----------------

-Public properties in addition to those listed for `Ext.Button <http://dev.sencha.com/deploy/touch/docs/?class=Ext.Button>`_.
+Public properties in addition to those listed for `Ext.Button <http://docs.sencha.com/touch/2-0/#!/api/Ext.Button>`_.

-.. attribute:: Button.control

-    ``OpenLayers.Control`` The control instance that this button works on.

-.. attribute:: Button.exclusiveGroup

-    ``String`` An identifier for the exclusive group of GXM-Buttons that this button belongs to.

-.. attribute:: Button.map

-    ``OpenLayers.Map`` An OpenLayers-Map-instance.

-.. attribute:: Button.mapPanel
+.. attribute:: Button.olMap

-    ``GXM.MapPanel`` The MapPanel of this button.
+    ``OpenLayers.Map``  The reference to the related OpenLayers Map object.
+    This is for readonly use.
+To pass a map object to this class use the :attr:`map` config option.